-As a British colony, Sydney was pulled into WWI in 1914.
+A British colony, Sydney was pulled into World War I not long after the conflict began, in 1914.
 This house would have been occupied during that time.
 Who knows what prompted the family to leave.

 Two chamber pots can be seen in this photo.
 In Victorian times, indoor plumbing was very unusual.
 Most toilets were still located in an outhouse.
 These pots would have been used for “night soil.”

 Small gardens for homegrown vegetation were very popular during the Victorian period.
-The WWI-era occupants would have probably utilized the garden space too.
+The World War I-era occupants would have probably utilized the garden space, too.

 The blueprints help to place these rooms in this tiny cottage.